 Mission Cleanup is an ongoing federal-state partnership that capitalizes on sound science to Clean, Protect & Restore.
-Cheatham Annex (CAX), Virginia Department of Environmental Quality (VDEQ), and United States Environmental Protection Agency (USEPA) are committed to maintaining open dialog with impacted communities as we work together.
-Mission Cleanup’s success relies on ongoing public awareness and engagement in the cleanup process such as the Restoration Advisory Board (RAB), as public participation is critical to our ability to Clean, Protect & Restore.
+Cheatham Annex (CAX), Virginia Department of Environmental Quality (VDEQ), and United States Environmental Protection Agency (USEPA) are committed to maintaining open dialogue with impacted communities as we work together.
+Mission Cleanup’s success relies on ongoing public awareness and engagement in the cleanup process through channels such as the Restoration Advisory Board.
+Public participation is critical to our ability to Clean, Protect, & Restore.

-Click here for a fact sheet providing an overview of the Navy’s ERP at CAX.
+Click here for a fact sheet providing an overview of the Navy’s Environmental Restoration Program (ERP) at CAX.

-Eighteen potentially contaminated Installation Restoration Program (IRP) sites, and Areas of Concern (AOCs), and one Munitions Response Program (MRP) area have been identified for evaluation at CAX based on assessments and investigations.
+Eighteen potentially contaminated Installation Restoration Program (IRP) sites and Areas of Concern (AOCs), and one Munitions Response Program (MRP), area have been identified for evaluation at CAX based on assessments and investigations.
 Three IRP sites (Sites 4, 7, and 9), four IRP AOCs (AOCs 1, 6, 8, and 9), and no MRP areas are currently active in the CAX ERP.
-Following desktop audits, Site Investigations, and/or removal actions, eleven sites and AOCs have been identified for no further action by the CAX ERP Partnering Team.
+Following desktop audits, site investigations, and/or removal actions, 11 sites and AOCs have been identified for no further action by the CAX ERP Partnering Team.

 CAX is located on the site of the former Penniman Shell Loading Plant, which was a large powder- and shell-loading facility operated during World War I. The Penniman facility closed in 1918, and between 1918 and 1943, the property was used for farming or left idle until CAX was commissioned in 1943 as a satellite unit of the Naval Supply Depot to provide bulk storage facilities and serve as an assembly and overseas shipping point throughout World War II.
 At inception, CAX occupied approximately 3,349 acres.
 Several portions of the original base have since been declared surplus and transferred to other government jurisdictions, including the National Park Service, the Commonwealth of Virginia, and York County.
 CAX is currently comprised of 2,300 acres.
 CAX is divided into two separate parcels, with the larger parcel situated along the banks of the York River.
 Almost all of the activities at CAX (administration, training, maintenance, support, and housing) take place in this portion of the Installation.
 The smaller parcel is located south of the Colonial National Historic Parkway.
 This area contains Jones Pond and is used mainly as a watershed protection area.
 In July 1987, CAX was designated the Hampton Roads Navy Recreational Complex.
 Today, the mission of CAX includes supplying Atlantic Fleet ships and providing recreational opportunities to military and civilian personnel.

-Based on the results of a Hazard Ranking System (HRS) evaluation, CAX was listed on the United States Environmental Protection Agency (USEPA) National Priorities List (NPL) in January 2001.
-Following inclusion of CAX on the NPL, the CAX IRP Partnering Team, now referred to as the CAX ERP Partnering Team, was chartered to streamline the cleanup of the former disposal sites by using consensus-based site management strategies during the CERCLA process.
+Based on the results of a Hazard Ranking System evaluation, CAX was listed on the USEPA NPL in January 2001.
+Following the inclusion of CAX on the NPL, the CAX IRP Partnering Team, now referred to as the CAX ERP Partnering Team, was chartered to streamline the cleanup of the former disposal sites by using consensus-based site management strategies during the CERCLA process.

-The team consists of representatives from the Navy, USEPA, and Virginia Department of Environmental Quality (VDEQ).
+The team consists of representatives from the Navy, USEPA, and VDEQ.
 A Federal Facility Agreement (FFA), negotiated between the Navy, USEPA, and VDEQ, was signed in March 2005.
-Under the FFA, all past and future work at ERP sites, SWMUs, and AOCs will be reviewed and a course of action for future work requirements at each site will be developed.
+Under the FFA, all past and future work at ERP sites, Solid Waste Management Units, and AOCs will be reviewed and a course of action for future work requirements at each site will be developed.